 In a nutshell: we started in Kazakhstan and traveled from there to Uzbekistan and on to Tajikistan.
 In Tajikistan we picked up a rental car and drove the Pamir Highway, ending in Kyrgyzstan.
 From there, we carried on back to Almaty and then I traveled solo, further north into eastern Kazakhstan.

-This post outlines our route, including the border crossings and trains we used.
-In total this trip was 4 weeks long (so relatively short) but if you are looking to fit an eclectic mix of highlights – think nature, silk road history and that dash of weirdness only the former Soviet Union can provide – from different countries in the region into a month or less, read on for ideas:
+This post outlines our route, including the border crossings and transport we used.
+In total this trip was 4 weeks long (so relatively short) but if you are looking to fit an eclectic mix of highlights – think nature, silk road history and that dash of weirdness only the former Soviet Union can provide – from different countries in the region into a month or less, read on for ideas.

 Kazakhstan